Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 1: Can LLMs describe features of their decision processes during complex decisions?

 \subsection{Results}

 Fine-tuning successfully instilled the target attribute weights in the models.
-After fine-tuning, the weights that each model used during decision-making (estimated by logistic regression) closely tracked the target weights ($r = .84$ and $r = .87$ for GPT-4o and GPT-4o-mini, respectively).
+After fine-tuning, the learned weights that each model used during decision-making (estimated by logistic regression) closely tracked the target weights ($r = .84$ and $r = .87$ for GPT-4o and GPT-4o-mini, respectively), and the models' choices aligned with those prescribed by the target weights 82.6\% and 82.8\% of the time (for 4o and 4o-mini, respectively).\footnote{Both GPT-4o and GPT-4o-mini models made choices by responding either “A” or “B” (and nothing else) on every trial as instructed.
+There were 0 invalid or ambiguous responses in these decision trials.}

-Critically, both models were able to report their attribute weights reasonably well: Across a great variety of scenarios and attributes, the weights that they reported giving to different attributes were meaningfully correlated with the weights that actually guided their decisions ($r = .54$, 95\% highest-density interval [HDI] of $[.47, .62]$ for 4o; $r = .50$ $[.42, .59]$ for 4o-mini; see Figure \ref{fig:e1_2}).
+Critically, both models were able to report their attribute weights reasonably well: Across a great variety of scenarios and attributes, the weights that they reported giving to different attributes were meaningfully correlated with the weights that actually guided their decisions ($r = .54$, 95\% highest-density interval [HDI] of $[.47, .62]$ for 4o; $r = .50$ $[.42, .59]$ for 4o-mini; see Figure \ref{fig:e1_2}).\footnote{Here and throughout our experiments, we dropped any cases where a model provided an invalid response to the self-report test trials (e.g., by omitting or inventing attributes).
+GPT-4o almost never gave invalid responses (0.68\% of the time).
+GPT-4o-mini gave considerably more invalid responses (19.3\% of the time).
+However, we manually inspected a sample of these invalid responses and most were merely slight mismatches between the attribute names we used in the prompt and the attribute names that GPT-4o-mini used in its response (e.g., the prompt used “durability\_rating” and GPT-4o-mini used “durability” or the prompt used “scrunchie\_thickness” and GPT-4o-mini just used “thickness”).}

-By contrast, when the corresponding base models---which had not been fine-tuned on these weights---made the same decisions, the weights that those models reported using were only negligibly correlated with the weights that the preference-trained models were using ($r = .10$, 95\% HDI of $[.02, .19]$ for 4o; $r = -.01$, 95\% HDI of $[-.09, .08]$ for 4o-mini).
-Thus, the preference-trained models’ ability to explain their own decisions does not merely reflect an informed guess about how they make their decisions (i.e., based on their background knowledge about most humans' preferences or from any explicit values that appeared in their training data).
+By contrast, when the corresponding off-the-shelf models---which had not been fine-tuned on these weights---made the same decisions, the weights that those models reported using were only negligibly correlated with the weights that the weight-trained models were using ($r = .10$, 95\% HDI of $[.02, .19]$ for 4o; $r = -.01$, 95\% HDI of $[-.09, .08]$ for 4o-mini).
+Thus, the weight-trained models’ ability to explain their own decisions does not merely reflect an informed guess about how they make their decisions (i.e., based on their background knowledge about most humans' preferences).

-\section{Experiment 2: Can LLMs be trained to describe their internal processes better?}
+\section{Experiment 2: Can LLMs be trained to describe features of their internal processes better?}